shiyonglu/database_javascript/project1/README.md

 12. Feel free to access some of the Backend endpoints directly such as [http://localhost:5050/getAll](http://localhost:5050/getAll).
 You will only receive JSON data without nice rendering.
 13. Now you can interact with the Frontend [http://localhost/database_javascript/project1/Frontend/index.html](http://localhost/database_javascript/project1/Frontend/index.html).

+If you need to learn more about nodejs and react: [Learn nodejs by examples](https://github.com/shiyonglu/database_javascript/tree/main/nodejs_examples).
+[Learn react by examples](https://github.com/shiyonglu/database_javascript/tree/main/react_examples).

 ---------------------------------------
 Some tips:
 1. In Mac, to see what process runs on port 5000, type ```lsof -i:5000```